leanemac/data-on-daos/README.md

 # data-on-daos
-All datasets, notebooks and documentation used for the project is available in this repository :)
+All datasets, notebooks and documentation used for the project are available in this repository :)